-- Cover the solar collectors with an opaque material to prevent solar radiation gain and the transfer of heat to the solar storage tank. - Failure to do so may cause a safety issue. - Open a hot water tap and allow the water to run for five minutes immediately prior to draining or flushing the solar storage tank and / or solar collectors. - This will assist in the transfer of any high temperature water in the solar collectors to the solar storage tank. - Close the hot water tap. - Turn off the water heater (refer to "To Turn Off The Water Heater" on page 48). - Ensure all hot water taps are closed. - Operate the temperature pressure relief valve lever do not let the lever snap back or you will damage the valve seat. - Operating the lever will release the pressure in the water heater.
+- Cover the solar collectors with an opaque material to prevent absorption of solar energy and the transfer of heat to the solar storage tank. - Failure to do so may cause a safety issue. - Open a hot water tap and allow the water to run for five minutes immediately prior to draining or flushing the solar storage tank and / or solar collectors.

+This will assist in the transfer of any high temperature water in the solar collectors to the solar storage tank.

+- Close the hot water tap. - Turn off the water heater.
+Refer to "To Turn Off The Water Heater" on page 55. - Ensure all hot water taps are closed. - Operate the temperature pressure relief valve lever do not let the lever snap back or you will damage the valve seat.
+It is very important the lever is raised and lowered gently.

+Operating the lever will release the pressure in the water heater.